sohanmenon7-star/pwn.college_sohan/Hello_Hackers.md

 ## References
 N/A

 ------------------------------------------------------------------------------------------------------------------------------
-# Challenge 2:Intro to Arguments
+# Challenge 2: Intro to Arguments
 This challenge is about learning about Arguments of a command in Linux

 ## My solve